-Shares in the Company are and will continue to be widely available.
-The intended categories of investors are retail investors and non-retail, professional investors.
-Different Share Classes of a sub-fund are issued to different types of investors.
+Shares in, and information on, the Company are and will continue to be marketed and made easily and widely available to reach the intended categories of investors and in a manner appropriate to attract those categories of investors.
+The intended categories of investors are retail investors and professional investors.